-In Figure 7, the reader may compare the average cycle length for the various fuels and axial refuelling modes/channel separation scenarios studied.
+Finally in the last column of Table I, the reader may compare the average cycle length for the various fuels and axial refuelling modes/channel separation scenarios studied.
 It is interesting to consider that, even with axial refuelling modes as low as two- or three-bundle shifts, comparable cycle lengths are obtained for most of the natural uranium fuel scenarios and the SSET and the DUPIC fuels investigated.
 For these advanced fuels, no or little modifications would apparently be needed for the refuelling machine system.
-On the other hand, the refuelling frequency is more than doubled for the four-bundle shift refuelling mode for the plutonium-based MOX fuel, signaling the need for faster refuelling machines for a CANDU-6 reactor burning such fuel at the present power level.
+On the other hand, the refuelling frequency is more than doubled for the four-bundle shift refuelling mode for the plutonium-based MOX fuel, signaling the need (or desirability) for faster refuelling machines for a CANDU-6 reactor burning such fuel at the present power level.